tyseraph/neutron_reaction/README.md

 - Nuclide selection page displays an interactive N–Z chart where each nuclide is drawn as a colored block.
 Selected nuclides are highlighted and listed beneath the chart.
-A local copy of the NUBASE table is parsed and shown on the same page so you can pick nuclides directly without opening an external site.
+A local copy of the NUBASE table is parsed and shown on the same page so you can browse it directly.
+A dropdown beneath the table lets you select a nuclide for further study.
 An internal help page also provides brief instructions.

 ## Getting Started